Aswan High Dam and Lake Nasser EarthCache

 To log this cache, you will have to fullfill the following requirements.
-Send me an email through my profile with the answer to the 2 questions and post the required photos with your log.
+Send me an email or message through my profile with the answer to the 2 questions and post the required photos with your log.

 1) If the maximum amount of water that can pass through the dam every second is 11,000 m³, how much can pass through in one hour?

-3) Take a picture of yourself or your geocaching group on the dam with Lake Nasser in the background, and then another one on the other side of the dam with the Nile River in the background.
+4) (Optional) Take a picture of yourself or your geocaching group on the dam with Lake Nasser in the background, and then another one on the other side of the dam with the Nile River in the background.
 Post both pictures with your cache log.

 (No hints available.)